No. 56 Low Angle Adjustable Block Plane

 In 1976, the low angle 6” x 1-3/8” No. 56 plane was eliminated.
 To fill this new void, the company resurrected the original 7” x 1-5/8” No. 16 with the adjustable mouth, 20 degree bedding angle and lateral adjustment lever.

 The body is a blue-gray and the cap is black.
-This plane was also sold with a same color body and a red cap.
+This plane was also sold with the same color body and a red cap.
 There are no casting numbers or stamps on either the body or the cap.
 The iron has nine groves on the back with no stamp on the top.

 This plane was produced by an outside foundry (Great Neck?) and was distributed to other companies like Montgomery Ward, Master Mechanics, and others.
 The only difference between these other retail companies and Millers Falls was the sticky label at the bottom of the cap.
 The same box can also be seen with the other retail companies, Again, just a label was applied to the end of the box to distinguish them.